 We aim to respond by email usually within an hour, a little longer at weekends.
 These codes are at our standard price of £7.95.

 After submitting the form, you will be forwarded to our payments page.
 Note that your request will not be actioned until payment is received.
 Our service is inexpensive but not free.
-We aim to give a good service to paying customers, with the assurance of our money-back guarantee: If we are not able to supply the factory-set code for your unit, we will explain why and provide some options on how to proceed, and we promise to refund you, less just a small 45p transaction fee.
+We aim to give a good service to paying customers, with the assurance of our money-back guarantee: If we are not able to supply the factory-set code for your unit, we will explain why and provide some options on how to proceed, and we promise to refund you less 95p to cover our payment processing fee.

 Kevin, thank you very much for your advice and time, it is very much appreciated, I will certainly keep you in mind for any future work I might need.
 (Peter Darker - MG ZT)

 You will need to pull the radio from the dashboard to read the numbers needed from its chassis - this will be on a printed label, engraved on the metal case, or both.
 On some Rover radios, extraction 'keys' (often of the twin fork type shown here) are required to remove the radio - don't be tempted to try removing the radio another way or force it as you may damage the surrounding dashboard trim.
 The keys make it easy - you can find them in motoring stores or online.

 Some Rover units are extracted using a suitably sized Allen key to release bolts on either side of the trimplate (the small holes are visible without removing the trimplate), then pull the radio free.
 Others (including the MG ZT) require the trimplate surround to be unclipped to reveal two larger screws top and bottom - undo them and then pull the radio out.